Circumventing Backdoor Defenses That Are Based on Latent Separability: Experiments

+\paragraph{Defenses.} To validate the ``adaptiveness'' of our attacks against latent separation based backdoor defenses, we evaluate the four state-of-the-art defenses from this family: Spectral Signature~\citep{tran2018spectral}, Activation Clustering~\citep{chen2018activationclustering}, SCAn~\citep{tang2021demon} and SPECTRE~\citep{hayase21a}.
+All of these defenses are designed to detect and eliminate backdoor poison samples from the poisoned dataset, based on the assumed latent separation characteristics.

-\paragraph{Metrics.} For backdoor poison sample detectors that we evaluate against, we measure their: 1) \textbf{elimination rate} ratio of (payload) poison samples that are detected; 2) \textbf{sacrifice rate}, ratio of the clean samples falsely eliminated; 3) \textbf{Attack Success Rate~(ASR)} of models retrained on the cleansed set 4) \textbf{clean accuracy} of models retrained on the cleansed set.
-For (test-time) STRIP~\cite{gao2019strip}, we evaluate its effectiveness on 2,000 clean test samples and their 2,000 backdoor versions, by measuring the \textbf{elimination rate} and \textbf{sacrifice rate}.
-For Neural Cleanse~\cite{wang2019neural}, we report the \textbf{anomaly index} of the target class, and the unlearned model's \textbf{ASR} and \textbf{clean accuracy}.
-For Anti-Backdoor Learning (ABL~\cite{li2021anti}), we measure its \textbf{isolation precision}, \textbf{ASR} and \textbf{clean accuracy} of anti-backdoored models.
-To smooth the effect of randomness, we repeat all of our experiments for three times and report the average results.
-Finally, we notice that data augmentation sometimes benefits defenses, and therefore report the better defense result of the two models with and without augmentation.
+\paragraph{Metrics.} For backdoor defenses that we evaluate, we measure their: 1) \textit{Elimination Rate}, ratio of (payload) poison samples that they successfully detect; 2) \textit{Sacrifice Rate}, ratio of clean samples falsely eliminated; 3) \textit{Attack Success Rate~(ASR)} of models retrained on the cleansed set; 4) \textit{Clean Accuracy} of models retrained on the cleansed set.
+Note that, ASR is defined as the ratio of trigger-planted samples that are mispredicted to the target class, while clean accuracy is the accuracy on genuine test samples.
+Moreover, to quantify the latent separation between clean and poison samples, we report the \textit{Silhouette Score}~\citep{rousseeuw1987silhouettes} of latent representations in the target class.
+A silhouette score is in the range from 0 to 1.
+A lower silhouette score indicates weaker separation.
+All the numbers that we report are average results across three independent repeated experiments.